Saturday, June 3, 2017

 Early in the day we ascend to a rocky ridge, which forms the border between Frederick and Washington counties in Maryland.
 We follow that ridge all day.

 We’ll pass the area known as Black Rock, which has a rocky view to the west over the valley that includes Hagerstown.
 Shortly thereafter, we’ll stop for lunch at Annapolis Rocks, with another view to the west.
-At Annapolis Rocks we’ll have some rock climbs set up, so you can join in if you wish, with climbs appropriate for just about any level of experience and skill.

-About two miles later, we cross Interstate 70 on the Appalachian Trail footbridge, then we pass through Washington Monument State Park, site of the first monument to the first president of the US.
+About two miles later, we cross Interstate 70 on the Appalachian Trail footbridge, then three miles later we pass through Washington Monument State Park, site of the first monument to the first president of the US.
 Finally we arrive at Turners Gap, where we stop at the Hikers Campground, maintained by the state of Maryland.
 Among the amenities at that campground are restrooms with hot showers.
 On Saturday we cover about 13 miles.

 You might notice in this description we repeatedly use forms of the word "rock."
 Once you've hiked this section you will understand why that noun is so much on our minds.